davexre/Annealer-PCB/README.md

  To tune the voltage divider after assembly, attach 5v to pin 1 at connector J1.
 Measure the voltage between A0 and GND.
  Tune trimpot VR1 until you measure 2.5v, indicating that the voltage divider network is dividing voltage by 2 exactly.

+ *Note:* it seems like the Octopus Voltage Divider Brick is no longer made by ElecFreaks.
+So, I [ginned up another PCB design](https://github.com/davexre/Voltage-Divider-Brick) that implements something very similar to the Octopus brick.
+You can substitute whatever resistors you need to get the output voltage within the scale that your board can support.
+You could potentially just use the voltage divider already on the Annealer board to replace it, but personally, I prefer to keep potentially damaging voltages (pun intended) away from my main board.
+The brick adds a small layer of protection, in this case.

  ### Current
  Input to pin A1.